 In These Times, We Still Shine

 We have seen hopscotch and sidewalk chalk messages brighten our days, featured as some of the positive messages and inspiration from the coronavirus pandemic.
 As we continue to move forward in the opening of our communities and children have finished school, we look forward to returning to fun gatherings and outdoor activities.
 With weeks and months spent at home, children are excited for summer break but also looking for new activities to do at home and parents are looking to continue to keep their children engaged, learning, and having fun.
 Sidewalk chalk provides so many opportunities for creativity, learning, building skills, and endless possibilities for different games and challenges.
 Keep exploring your world and all you can do with just a simple piece of sidewalk chalk.
+And, if your child’s needs extend outside of simply passing time with a fun activity, read more about how art therapy can be used to benefit mental health.

 Don’t Have Chalk???